waymondrang/another-chrome-weather-extension/README.md

 ## about

-**acwe** is a chrome extension that will override the default chrome "new tab" page. the **acwe**'s minimalistic "new tab" page features the essentials—a google search bar, and handy weather information.
+**acwe** is a chrome extension that will override the default chrome "new tab" page into a minimalistic page features the essentials—a google search bar and handy weather information.

 ## weather data